shotgunsoftware/tk-core/docs/initializing.rst

 ########################################

 This section outlines how Toolkit starts up and initializes.
-It explains the common patterns which exist around startup, configuration management and the various APIs and workflows which are related to this process.
+It explains the common patterns around startup, configuration management and the various APIs and workflows related to this process.

 Introduction
 ----------------------------------

 Toolkit is organized into an arrangement of *Pipeline Configurations*.
 Each Project in Shotgun can have one or more Pipeline Configuration entities associated.
+The entity contains information about which Toolkit configuration to use for the project.
-Each of these have an associated location on disk which contains all the pieces needed to execute locally.
+At runtime, an associated location on disk all apps, engines and other resources required to execute.

 .. image:: ./resources/initializing/tk_project.png
     :width: 500px